 Typing and grading

-Beyond determining overall malignancy, probable origin and staging, classification of tumors into a specific histopathologic type or grade is generally of relatively less value.
+Beyond determining overall malignancy diagnosis (such as adenocarcinoma), probable origin and staging, classification of tumors into a specific histopathologic type or grade is generally of relatively less value.
 In cases of clearly non-malignant tumors where it is difficult to determine the specific histopathologic type or grade, it is generally acceptable to conclude the evaluation and report it as such, unless the clinician specifically requests otherwise.
 For potentially malignant or high-risk tumors, typing and grading often still affects the management.

 - Re-excision does not identify tumor cells in a clearly non-radical primary excision or biopsy.[notes 2]